kin-labs/kin-developer-docs-old/docs/essentials/terms-and-concepts/index.md

 A private key is used for authentication and encryption.
 It allows unlocking and accessing the Kin blockchain account it belongs to.
 As such, it should be stored securely by the user or their client device.
 To be processed by the blockchain, any transactions on a blockchain account have to be signed with its private key (without disclosing the private key itself).

-### Production Environment

-The environment that should be used by applications released to users.
-It interacts with the production blockchain, which is where all public transactions occur.

 ### Quark

 The smallest currency denomination of the Kin blockchain.
-1 Quark = 0.00001 [Kin](/docs/terms-and-concepts/#kin).
+1 Quark = 0.00001 Kin.

 ### Spend

-A spend is a payment from a user to an app (e.g. to purchase something).
+A spend is a payment from a user to an App (e.g. to purchase something).

 ### Solana

 The blockchain on which the Kin 4 token is stored and transacted.

-### Test Environment

-The environment that should be used by developers to test their integration of Kin/the SDKs.
-It interacts with a test version of the blockchain.
-Developers can create accounts and execute transactions freely using this environment.

 ### Token Account

 An account that holds token balances.
 On Solana, a wallet can own multiple token accounts, which may have different addresses from the owner wallet.
-Kin 4 is a token on Solana, so Kin 4 balances are held in token accounts.
+Kin is a token on Solana, so Kin balances are held in token accounts.

 ### Transaction